placebeyondtheclouds/gpu-home-server/README.md

 - will have to use a NGFF wifi card with PCIe passthrough
 - P40 is not very power efficient at idle when the VRAM is loaded
 - the motherboard has PCIe gen3, so any newer GPU will work but data transfer speeds will be limited to gen3
+- should've put less thermal paste on the CPU

 ## 感谢